 - can critically evaluate and correctly cite literature

 - can apply protocols for basic experimental work within the field of molecular biology and biochemistry

-- can explain, critically evaluate and discuss experimental results from basic research within the field of molecular biology and biochemistry
+- can properly communicate experimental procedures as well as critically evaluate and discuss obtained experimental results within the field of molecular biology and biochemistry

 Required Previous Knowledge